egiftcard/contracts/contracts/prebuilts/drop/drop.md

 ### Sybil attacks

-The distribution mechanism of thirdweb’s `Drop` contracts is vulnerable to [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
+The distribution mechanism of egiftcard’s `Drop` contracts is vulnerable to [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
 That is, despite the various ways in which restrictions can be applied to the minting of tokens, some restrictions that claim conditions can express target wallets and not persons.

 For example, the restriction `quantityLimitPerWallet` expresses the max quantity a _wallet_ can claim during the respective claim condition.
 A sophisticated actor may generate multiple wallets to claim tokens in a way that undermines such restrictions, when viewing such restrictions as restrictions on unique persons, and not wallets.